 House & Garden, October 1903

-Among the fashionable and artistic women Gustav Manz created mountings for in the early 1900s was one society matron who could have stepped out of an Edith Wharton novel.
-Elinor Evans Klapp (1845-1915) was the second wife of William H. Klapp, a dry-goods merchant.
-Elinor's family were prominent Philadelphia Quakers.
-William Klapp was Presbyterian, considerably older than Elinor, and divorced.
-Her boldness compelled the Friends to "put her out of meeting" so the marriage ceremony took place at her father's home, on June 5, 1866, in the presence of Philadelphia's mayor.
+Among the fashionable and artistic women Gustav Manz created jewelry for in the early 1900s was a society matron who might have stepped out of (or into) an Edith Wharton novel.
+Born to a prominent Philadelphia Quaker family, Elinor Evans Klapp (1845-1915) was the second wife of William Henry Klapp, a manufacturers' agent and dry-goods merchant.
+Her boldness—choosing a suitor not only divorced but (horrors!)
+Presbyterian—compelled the Society of Friends to put her "out of meeting."
+The marriage ceremony took place at her parents' home on the first Tuesday in June 1866, in the presence of Philadelphia's mayor.
+Sticking to at least one aspect of Quaker tradition, the bride did not receive a wedding ring (though she later bought herself one in Paris).
+"She wished 'plain' language on us," a great-granddaughter later recalled, and to the end of her life used thee and thou when addressing family.

-With all the interest in grande dames of the Edwardian era in books and film, Mrs. Klapp is ripe for rediscovery—or at least a cameo on Downton Abbey.
+With all the interest in grande dames of the Edwardian era in books and film, Mrs. Klapp seems ripe for rediscovery—or at least a cameo on Downton Abbey.

 Copyright © Laura Mathews, 2014